I have an irritable uterus.

 What causes them?

-Braxton Hicks are thought to be caused by pregnancy hormones.
+Braxton Hicks are thought to be caused by pregnancy hormones though the exact cause is not known.
 Dehydration can also be a cause.
 In my case movement was also a factor.

 How can I stop them?